-- (1) A declaration of biosecurity emergency ceases to have effect at the end of 4 months after it comes into force, unless subsection (2) or (5) applies. - (2) Before a declaration ceases to have effect, it may be extended by- - (a) another Proclamation under section 144; or - (b) a resolution of the House of Representatives. - (3) If a declaration is extended under subsection (2)(a), subsection (1) applies to it. - (4) If a declaration is extended under subsection (2)(b), it is extended for the period stated in the resolution. - (5) Before a declaration ceases to have effect, it may be revoked by-
+- (1) A declaration of biosecurity emergency ceases to have effect at the end of 4 months after it comes into force, unless subsection (2) or (5) applies. - (2) Before a declaration ceases to have effect, it may be extended by- - (a) another Proclamation under section 144; or - (b) a resolution of the House of Representatives. - (3) If a declaration is extended under subsection (2)(a), subsection (1) applies to it. - (4) If a declaration is extended under subsection (2)(b), it is extended for the period stated in the resolution.

-- (a) another Proclamation under section 144; or - (b) a resolution of the House of Representatives. - (6) A resolution revoking a declaration has effect from the time of the resolution or a later time specified in the resolution. - (7) An extension under subsection (2)(b) or a revocation under subsection (5)(b) must be published as provided in section 47 of the Legislation Act 2012.
+- (5) Before a declaration ceases to have effect, it may be revoked by- - (a) another Proclamation under section 144; or - (b) a resolution of the House of Representatives. - (6) A resolution revoking a declaration has effect from the time of the resolution or a later time specified in the resolution. - (7) An extension under subsection (2)(b) or a revocation under subsection (5)(b) must be published under Part 3 of the Legislation Act 2019 (and section 120(2) of that Act applies to the extension or revocation for that purpose).